aFarkas/jMediaelement/readme.txt

 Main js files and swf fallback player, simply copy all of them into your JS-directory.
 (You will only need to include one js-file.)
 2. demos
-Use the as a starting point
+Use the demos as a starting point
 3. utils
 uitils like an mouseactivity event (for UI behavior) or the quick-starter utility 'jmeEmbedControls'.